cbs-uwo/open-science-support/README.md

 # Open Science Support

 This repository is a home for any support requests Western neuroscience researchers might have related to Open Science.
-Tristan Kuehn, Open Science Software Developer, is the primary maintainer of this repository, and will mange those requests.
+Tristan Kuehn, Open Science Software Developer, is the primary maintainer of this repository, and will manage those requests.

 I'm available to help with: